Pollegio: Everyday Life

 Thanks to the documents scattered in various archives there is some information about the food consumed by students and teaching staff: Cereals - rye, wheat mile and barley - came from the seminar and possessions from the property to Cardana (province of Varese).
 They also ate chestnuts, dried and fresh beans, beans, nuts, cheese (from Airolo by Iragna and the canton of Uri and the Schwyz), butter was used as a condiment.
 The wine was equivalent to 27% of food expenditure. the meat was mostly white: in 1697/98 had cooked 25 calf, two heifers, some lamb, some pigs and 23 chickens.
 In addition: fish, perch and tench and the fish of the river Ticino, where the seminary had a fish pond that they rented.
 The menu of 1697 also included apples, pears, strawberries, fruit, salt, lemon candies, cookies, candies, anicini, sugar, spices, cream, mascarpone, 950 snails, anchovies and 1174 eggs.

 Nationalization

 In 1852 the Grand Council launched an act of secularism about religious institutions which affected the Seminary of Pollegio too, making it owned by the State.
 It was then transformed into a lay school in 1873.
 On 29 January 1873 the School of Science was established in the canton of Ticino that lasted until 1878.
 The men's section was moved to Locarno while the female remained in Pollegio until 1881.
 In 1884 the Diocese of Lugano was created, and in Pollegio was installed the Gymnasium section of the diocesan seminary; which in 1919 was transferred to Lugano.
-Among his students figured Stephen Franscini by Bodio.
+Among his students figured Stefano Franscini by Bodio.